-If any other field is empty or showing the wrong type of information, click in the field, then click the credit card icon and choose the correct information (or use the Touch Bar).
+If a field is empty or showing the wrong type of information, click in the field, then click the credit card icon and choose the correct information (or use the Touch Bar).

-Tip: If you use iCloud Keychain to keep information safe on your Mac and other devices, you can use AutoFill to enter previously saved credit card info on all those devices.
+Tip: If you use iCloud Keychain to keep information secure on your Mac and other Apple devices, you can use AutoFill to enter previously saved credit card info on all those devices.

 Credit card information is encrypted in your macOS keychain.
 It’s also encrypted in your iCloud Keychain if it’s set up on your Mac.

 If you remove credit card information in Safari, it’s deleted from your macOS keychain.
 It’s also removed from your other Apple devices if your Mac and other devices are set up for iCloud Keychain.

 For security, set up your Mac to display the login window when it starts up and to require a password after sleep or a screen saver begins.
 Set up your iPhone, iPad and iPod touch to require a passcode to unlock the screen: Go to Settings > Face ID & Passcode (or Touch ID & Passcode), then tap Turn Passcode On.

 Important: Safari autofills your information for anyone who uses your Mac with your user login.
 It also autofills your information for anyone who uses your other Apple devices, if those devices and your Mac have iCloud Keychain set up.